chromium/chromium/docs/rust.md

    * `./tools/crates/run_gnrt.py vendor` to download the new crate.
    * Or, directly through (nightly) cargo:
      `cargo run --release --manifest-path tools/crates/gnrt/Cargo.toml --target-dir out/gnrt vendor`
+   * This will also apply any patches in `//third_party/rust/chromium_crates_io/patches` for the crates.
+If a patch can not apply, the crate's download will be cancelled and an error will be printed.
+See [patching errors](#patching-errors) below for how to resolve this.
 1. Add the new files to git:
    * `git add -f third_party/rust/chromium_crates_io/vendor`
    * The `-f` is important, as files may be skipped otherwise from a